NilFoundation/zkLLVM/gitbook-docs/tutorials/01-hashes.md

 Circuit development slightly differs from the usual software development.
 The main difference is that you only can use pure functions in your circuits.
 We will provide other recomendations for efficient circuit development in this tutorial and in the following ones.

-The good news is that many circuit-friendly algorithms already became part of the SDK and you can use them in your circuits speeding up the development process.
-In this tutorial we will show you how to use hashes in your circuits - in particular, we will use SHA2-256 hash function.
+The good news is that many circuit-friendly algorithms implementations already became part of the SDK and you can use them in your circuits speeding up the development process.
+In this tutorial we will show you how to use hashes in your circuits - in particular, we will use `sha2-256` hash function.

+{% hint style="info" %}
+zkLLVM SDK has `sha2-256`, `sha2-512` and `Poseidon` hash functions.
+Later we are going to add more hash functions such as `Pedersen` hash and `keccak`(`sha3`).
+{% endhint %}

 To use hashes in your C++ code, you need to include the following header: